 Most double edge razors feature a comb along the edge of the head.
-Open combs easily cut through thicker or longer hair while closed combs look like small grooves along the edges.
+Open combs are easily cut through thicker or longer hair while closed combs look like minor grooves along the edges.
 Closed comb razor is recommended for men who shave regularly.

 Adjustable Razors and Aggressiveness: